2016 | 2017 Lynn Public Schools Transportation Manual

 G. Guardians should make sure the student is familiar with their bus stop so they will wait for the bus at the correct stop and know where to get off after school.

 H. All special education students must have an adult waiting to receive them at the end of the school day.
 This is especially important on days when school is dismissed early.
 In the event that the student is brought to an alternative drop off location on a regular basis, e.g. baby-sitter, relative or day care, the parent is responsible for notifying the Transportation Department of the address.
 This should be done no later than two weeks prior to the opening of school.
 These arrangements will not renew from year to year, from the regular school year to any summer programs or from summer programs to the regular school year.
+All alternative pick-ups and drop-offs must be in the City of Lynn.
 If a guardian wishes to give permission for a student to be dropped off without an adult present, notification must be made in writing to the Lynn Public Schools Transportation Department.

 I. All regular education Kindergarten students must have an adult waiting when the student returns from school.
 Again, if a guardian wishes to give permission for a student to be dropped off without an adult present, notification must be made in writing to the Lynn Public Schools Transportation Department.